 With a series of high-profile global sporting events, 2016 was a showcase for Puma’s sponsored teams and athletes.

 Sprint champion Usain Bolt bore the brand’s leaping cat logo at the Summer Olympics in Rio, while the UEFA Euro 2016 tournament saw French top scorer Antoine Griezmann and teammate Olivier Giroud sport its yellow boots, among the five teams it sponsored.

 Puma also enlisted model Cara Delevingne and singer The Weeknd as celebrity ambassadors, while shoes designed by R&B star Rihanna “repeatedly sold out worldwide within mere hours of hitting the stores”.

 Looking to different regions, Puma boasted double-digit growth in Europe, the Middle East and Africa in 2016, adding 13 percent to sales in currency-adjusted terms to reach 1.4 billion euros.

-Sales in the Americas and Asia grew by 8.3 percent and 8.5 percent, reaching 1.3 billion and 904 million euros respectively, with double-digit growth in China.
+Sales in the Americas and Asia grew by 8.3 percent and 8.5 percent, reaching 1.3 billion and 904 million.

 Shoes remain Puma’s biggest business area, with sales growing 12.6 percent to 1.6 billion euros, while textiles brought in 1.3 billion euros, up 9.6 percent, and accessories added 4.7 percent to reach 666 million euros.